 Ted W. Pelletier joined Kazan Law in 2013, as of counsel to manage the appellate and motion department.
+He became a partner in the firm in January 2016.
 Mr. Pelletier brings to his practice over 17 years of experience, handling dozens of appeals in the California Courts of Appeal and California Supreme Court, representing many injured consumers, including those with asbestos-related illnesses.

 Since joining Kazan Law, Mr. Pelletier has successfully represented asbestos plaintiffs in many landmark Supreme Court and appellate court cases.
 Mr. Pelletier’s cases included Scott v.
 Ford Motor Co, which affirmed the plaintiff’s verdict and obtained reversal on dismissal of punitive-damages claim, Hellam v.
 Crane Co., which affirmed the plaintiff’s verdict and post-judgment settlement-credit issues, and Johnson v.
 U.S. Steel, which reversed summary judgment for benzene product defendant.